jayyzzeezzy/jayyzzeezzy/README.md

 ## 💻 Software Developer | 💪 Bodybuilder | 🏀 Retired Basketball Player

-I'm a fullstack developer with a unique background in criminal justice and athletics.
-My journey from law enforcement to web development has equipped me with exceptional problem-solving skills and attention to detail that I now apply to creating efficient, user-friendly web applications.
+I'm a software engineer with a background in business and customer service.
+My previous job experiences have shaped me to be a developer with excellent problem-solving and communication skills.
+I would like to contribute to meaningful projects while continuing to grow as a developer.

-### 🛠️ Tech Stack
+### ⚙ Tech Stack

 **Frontend:**
 - JavaScript